vinaygaba/Learn-Jetpack-Compose-By-Example/README.md

 Setup
 -----
-To try out this sample app, you need to at least use the Canary version of Android Studio 4.2, specifically Android Studio 4.2 Canary 15.
+To try out this sample app, you need to at least use the latest version of Android Studio.
+This project has been tested against Android Studio Artic Fox.
 [You can download it here](https://developer.android.com/studio/preview).
 In general, Jetpack Compose requires you to use the Canary version of Android Studio.